Glamdring/aardWARk/README.md

 3. Start your servlet container - everything (classes, resources, jars) will be synced whenever you make a change in your IDE.
 Note: jar files will be synchronized only on startup and after a successful build of your maven project.

 The project is servlet-container-independent and IDE-independent.

+_Note_: the purpose of the project is to sync the classes and resources of your projects between your workspace and the servlet container.
+Reloading the classes is beyond the scope of this project.
+For that to work you have a couple of options:

+* Regular <a href="http://docs.oracle.com/javase/1.4.2/docs/guide/jpda/enhancements.html">HotSwap</a> - simply run the servlet container in debug mode
+* <a href="http://ssw.jku.at/dcevm/">DCEVM</a> - a VM enhancement that allows complete reloading of classes
+* JRebel - a commercial alternative